SyntheticJay/SyntheticJay/README.md

 There is still a long way to go, but I have patence!

-## 💎 Primary Projects
-Currently as of now, I am heavily working on a discord bot called `Cannabot`.
-It's a strain search engine and education provider about Cannabis.
-With over 1970+ strains to explore, I hope to provide the small but heavily inspirational community with a bit of my own creativity and knowledge about what I know best.

 ## 📞 Contact Information
 Want to contact me?
 Please do it via discord!
 Jay.#0069